Filters Filters — Do I Need to Backwash My Pool Filter? Complete Guide

 4. Turn off pump again - Always shut off before changing valve positions

-5. Set to RINSE - This settles the sand bed and clears the return lines
+5. Set to RINSE - This settles the sand bed and flushes residual dirty water out to waste so it doesn't return to the pool

 6. Run rinse cycle - 30-60 seconds is sufficient